BOOK YOUR FREE STRATEGY SESSION

 Managing concentration risk: A key element of RSU planning

-While RSUs can be highly valuable, holding too much of your wealth in a single stock exposes you to significant financial risk.
+While RSUs can be highly valuable, holding too much of your wealth in a single stock can expose you to significant financial risk.
 If your company’s stock price declines, your wealth could be severely impacted.

 The dangers of overconcentration